This is a review of the best brushes and combs for wigs in the year of 2022.

 As a rule, you should not brush your wig while it is wet.
 The fibers are at their weakest point when wet, and will stretch and/or break much easier.
 Wait until the wig is sufficiently dry before brushing.

-If you have to brush your wig when wet, use your fingers or a wide-toothed comb to very gently work through the hair.
+If you need to fix a matt, tangled wig, you need to make use of detangler, so after spraying the detangler on your wig, then use your fingers or a wide-toothed comb to very gently work through the hair.

 How to Brush Your Wig